 Scotland’s Futures Forum has strategic links with the Goodison Group in Scotland in the area of learning and skills.
 Here’s what it says about itself:

 The Goodison Group in Scotland is an entirely volunteer led organisation governed by a Board of Directors.
-In addition there is a Company Secretary and Programme Manager.
+In addition there is a Company Secretary.

 Board of Directors